-Save us? We all know how this will end. Fridr wants us either as slaves or dead. There is no salvation for us.

 -Why did you do this Jemmir? – Prah asked in a sorrowful tone.

 -The world will change Prah.
 We now have a choice.
 We either cling to our beloved freedom now and forsake the future of all, or start building something that might end up granting our descendant a livable tomorrow.

 -What will happen… What will happen to us?

 -To us?
 Nothing.
 There won’t be change anytime soon, not in our lifetime, not even in the lifetime of our grandchildren, but change will come eventually.
 And without a doubt, we have to be prepared.

 -I don’t understand you.

 -That’s all right.
 Please go on and live a happy life.

 Prah was confused.
 She didn’t know what to do, but she was certain of one thing.
 After the events of this day, she feared King Fridr more than ever.
 The king she never met, just in one day’s time turned friends who knew each other for decades into enemies… Prah knew what she wanted, but the fear was too much.

 -I am going to go after Harmah. – She finally said.

--That is not a wise decision Prah, but if you think that is the right thing to do, than do so.
+-That is not a wise decision Prah, but if you think that is the right thing to do, then do so.
 Live without regrets.
-Good bye.
+Goodbye.